eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

       <td colspan="1">13.</td>
       <td colspan="1">
         <p>
-          <ac:emoticon ac:name="tick"/> That's it!
-You have just generated an Alexa skillset that reads the XDK sensor data from Bosch IoT Suite and outputs it as speech.
+          <b>That's it!</b> You have just generated an Alexa skillset that reads the XDK sensor data from Bosch IoT Suite and outputs it as speech.
 Feel free to modify the utterances in the skillset builder or add additional behavior in the lambda function.  </p>
       </td>
     </tr>
   </tbody>